jking026/jking026/README.md

 Hello,

 My name is James J. King and I want to believe I am a junior web developer, but a hobbiest is more fitting.
-I have been working a e-commerce/ social media platform for animal products as well as breed specific content.
+I have been working on an e-commerce/ social media platform for animal products as well as breed specific content.

 I have been educating myself with Udemy and freecodecamp.com, which both have been tremendously useful in my pursuit to gaining my Masters in CS.
 Still a lot of work to go!